sepehrabdous/Computer_Networks_Spring21/assignment0/README.md

 ## Submission

-Please submit your server.c and client.c files to Gradescope by February 8, 2021 at 5pm EST. You may include a README if you feel that there is anything that you need to explain to the graders, but this is not required.
+Please submit your `server.c` and `client.c` files to Gradescope.
+You may include a README if you feel that there is anything that you need to explain to the graders, but this is not required.
 Please do not submit any additional files or executables.